- As low as $283/Night

 - Condo

 Make yourself at home in this 2-bedroom Myrtle Beach getaway.
-This impressive condo features 1 king bed, 1 bunk bed, and 1 full bed, ideal for a comfortable stay.
+This extraordinary condo features 1 king bed, 1 bunk bed, and 1 full bed, ideal for a comfortable stay.
 With 2 bathrooms equipped with showers and hair dryers, guests can freshen up after a day on the golf course or a day at the beach.
 The living room offers an additional convertible beanbag queen bed for additional comfort.
-A washer and dryer, WiFi, and AC ensure a convenient and magnificant stay.
+A washer and dryer, WiFi, and AC ensure a convenient and impressive stay.
 Minutes from the 501 Tanger outlets, dining, entertainment and only 10 mins. from the beach!
 A great place to call homebase while you're away, we hope you savor your stay.

 About the Area